ezzeldeen12123/task-manager/README.md

  - move your project in htdocs
  - and change database username and password in .env file

-#Open the terminal in your root directory(full-version / starter) & to install the composer packages, run the following command
+#Open the terminal in your root directory & to install the composer packages, run the following command
  - composer install

 #By running the following command, you will be able to get all the dependencies in your node_modules folder